Caio Paulista

-Caio Fernando de Oliveira (born 11 May 1998), known as Caio Paulista, is a Brazilian footballer who plays as a winger for São Paulo, on loan from Fluminense.
+Caio Fernando de Oliveira (born 11 May 1998), known as Caio Paulista, is a Brazilian footballer who plays as a left-back or winger for Atlético Mineiro, on loan from Palmeiras.

 Club career

+Avaí

 Born in São Paulo, Caio represented Ceará before joining Avaí's youth categories in 2017.
 He made his senior debut on 8 March 2018, coming on as a second-half substitute in a 1–0 Campeonato Catarinense away loss against Hercílio Luz; he only featured in one further match during the campaign, as his side achieved promotion to the Série A.